Nellaker-group/happy/README.md

 ### Cell Classification Training

-Placenta cell classification training data from the paper may be found under `projects/placenta/datasets/cell_class/` with annotations in `projects/placenta/annotations/cell_class/`.
+Placenta cell classification training data from the paper should be placed under `projects/placenta/datasets/cell_class/` with annotations in `projects/placenta/annotations/cell_class/`.
 This data is split into respective data collection sources (i.e. 'hmc' and 'uot1') which are combined during training.